thirumurthis/Learnings/ElasticSearchNotes.md

  - **Full text**
    - used for running full text queries on full text fields
-   - values are analyzed when adding document and modifying values (sample analyzed can perform removing stop words, tokenizing and lowercasing)
+   - values are analyzed when adding document and modifying values (sample analyzer can perform removing stop words, tokenizing and lowercasing)
    - for full text searcg will apply each field's analyzer to the query string is applied before executing

 - **Term Level**